OlhaLevko/DEMO_transfers_kyriba/README.md

 5. In the left menu open Files ![files.png](files.png),  find 'content' folder and upload config.csv file into this folder.

 6. Run application.
-You can run all application: Runtime -> Run all, or execute separated cell.
+You can run the whole application: Runtime -> Run all, or execute separated cells.

 7. Results will be displayed under the cell.